robbchar/corefx/Breaking-Change-Rules.md

 * Removing an exception that was being throw.
 However, it is not breaking when:
   * The API allows more robust behavior.
 For example, a Divide method which only worked on positive values, but threw an exception otherwise, can be changed to support all values and the exception is no longer thrown.

+**Code Changes**
+* Adding the `checked` keyword to a code-block.
+This may cause code in a block to to begin to throwing exceptions, an unacceptable change.
+* Changing the order in which events are fired.
+Developers can reasonably expect events to fire in the same order.
+* Removing the raising of an event on a given action
+* Changing a synchronous API to asynchronous (and vice versa)